Skip to content

 1. What is collagen?

-Collagen is a structural protein that makes up about one-third of the body's total protein.
+Collagen is a structural protein that makes up about a third of the body's total protein.
 Found in skin, cartilage, bones, and tendons, it plays a vital role in ensuring the cohesion and strength of these tissues.
 Its name comes from the Greek word kolla, meaning "glue."
-And this is no coincidence: collagen is often compared to a "natural cement" that helps different parts of the body stay together.
+And this is no coincidence: collagen is often compared to a "natural cement" that helps the different parts of the body stay together.

 Collagen contributes to the regeneration of joint tissues.